 From Sega Retro

-Mindscape SA is a video game development and publishing company with a very turbulent history.
+Mindscape SA is a video game development and publishing company.

 The original Mindscape Inc. was founded by Roger M. Buoy former vice president of Scholastic, Inc. in 1983.
 It was located in the US, in Northbrook, Illinois, and enjoyed several years of success publishing titles for home computer platforms.
 It acquired Scarborough Systems, Learning Well, and CBS Interactive Learning during the 1980s.